Your Stories, Your Wisdom

 Did it change gradually or was there a moment you thought ‘wow, this actually changed how I live’?

 For some, it’s creative, like sketching, writing, playing music, or cooking something delicious.
-For others, it’s about service, such as checking on neighbors, volunteering, and performing small acts of kindness that add up over time.
+For others, it’s about service, such as checking on neighbours, volunteering, and performing small acts of kindness that add up over time.

 What matters isn’t what the practice looks like from the outside, but what it does for you on the inside.